-CES will allow sex tech on a one-year trial bias, and finally bans booth babes – TechCrunch
+CES will allow sex tech on a one-year trial basis, and finally bans booth babes – TechCrunch

-The Consumer Technology Association, the organization behind the annual Consumer Electronics Show, is slowly getting up to speed with the modern-day.
+The Consumer Technology Association, the organization behind the annual Consumer Electronics Show, is slowly getting up to speed with the modern day.
 Today, CTA announced it will allow sex tech startups to participate and compete for awards as part of the health and wellness category on a one-year trial basis.

 This comes after the CTA royally messed up with sex tech company Lora DiCarlo last year.
 The CTA revoked an innovation award from the company, which is developing a hands-free device that uses biomimicry and robotics to help women achieve a blended orgasm by simultaneously stimulating the G-spot and the clitoris.
 In May, CTA re-awarded the company and apologized.